 Loss of hearing is scary and isolating.
 If your hearing loss was due to the negligence of another, contact a Minnesota Hearing Loss Lawyer who cares and will work aggressively on your case.
 We have years of experience and our partners have been named Minnesota Super Lawyers many times.
 Additionally, Partner Chuck Slane has been recognized as a 2009 Who’s Who Minnesota Top 40 Plaintiff’s Attorney and Partner Rich Ruohonen was presented with the 2009 Minnesota Association for Justice Excellence Award.
-Call 612-362-0000 today for help.
+Call 612-TSR-TIME today for help.

 Hearing loss in a car accident can occur from direct trauma or from an air bag explosion.
 Loss of consciousness with a head injury can also lead to lost hearing.